 There are several things that can be discovered beyond the universality of this poem by browsing the word choices.
 For starters, both of these concepts—being “in a bud” or in “Blossom”—bring a “risk.”
 By this, Nin is saying that no matter what kind of decisions we make, they all come with “risk[s].”
 Even if we hold to a safer route, to Nin, it is still a “risk.”

-By noting this initial “risk” as being “in a bud” and “painful,” the author seems to hint that this “risk” is relatable to being confined to a situation that is less than we could experience, as if we have boxed ourselves into places where we cannot grow.
+By noting this initial “risk” as being “in a bud” and “painful,” the author seems to hint that this “risk” is relatable to being confined to a situation that is less than we could experience as if we have boxed ourselves into places where we cannot grow.
 This can be thought of as a person who is in a too-small room, one where they cannot so much as stand up straight.
 Leaving that room might lead to unknown territory, but not leaving prevents that person from seeking a better life where their fullness can be reached.
 Of course, Nin uses a garden metaphor, which relates as well.
 A flower that is not given the room to grow could be unnaturally limited by its small spacing, and this could cause it to be stunted.

-To “Blossom,” though, can come with unknown territory, but it is only in deciding to take that “risk” to change that a person could become something different, perhaps someone in a more comfortable, happy situation.
+To “Blossom,” though, can come with the unknown territory, but it is only in deciding to take that “risk” to change that a person could become something different, perhaps someone in a more comfortable, happy situation.

 Overall, it seems that the person (group? plant?) noted in this poem was afraid to move beyond the known existence—a “bud”—but decided that the best choice was to try and become something more.
 This is granted a positive connotation by linking it to the garden concept since a flower that “[b]lossom[s]” is treated as a thing of lively beauty.
 The reader expects from this presentation that good things will happen because of this choice to “Blossom,” though no information is provided to prove that point.

 Worth noting as well is that only two words are capitalized in the poem—the significant concept of choosing to “Blossom” and the “And” that leads into the decision to change.
-Clearly, this indicates that growing is the most important element of the poem, given “Blossom[‘s]” unneeded capitalization, but it also hints that the two moments that define the situation like this are the initial moment to decide on changing and the moment a person enters into that change.
+Clearly, this indicates that growth is the most important element of the poem, given “Blossom[‘s]” unneeded capitalization, but it also hints that the two moments that define the situation like this are the initial moment to decide on changing and the moment a person enters into that change.
 Whatever caused the story’s character to change is hardly relevant.
 The relevant detail is that the character did choose to change—highlighted by that bold “And”—and moved into that change—highlighted through the dramatic capitalization of “Blossom.”

 This change, then, is the key element, and Nin has brought that theme home in this handful of words.
 Complications, essentially, may not matter.
 What matters, to Nin, is that we decide to reach our best versions of ourselves in spite of conflict.